Austin Pitre

 Austin Pitre (February 23, 1918 - April 8, 1981) was born in Ville Platte, Louisiana.
-A Cajun music pioneer, Pitre claimed to be the first musician to not play the accordion standing up, rather than sitting down.
+A Cajun music pioneer, Pitre claimed to be the first musician to play the accordion standing up, rather than sitting down.
 Along with his band, the Evangeline Playboys, Pitre recorded Cajun dancehall hits such as the "Opelousas Waltz."

 Family

 Pitre's father was Joseph Vige Pitre and his mother was Marie Fontenot.
 His older brother, Jean Baptiste "Curley" Pitre (June 14, 1906 - December 29, 1978) was a farmer who lived in the Prairie Ronde area.
 Austin first married Joyce Vidrine from Bayou Chicot, with whom he had the following sons: Aurelie Joseph Pitre, Sr., Harris Pitre, Sr., and Albert Pitre.
 After divorcing Joyce, Austin married Dorothy Lou Rider from Eunice.
 They had the following children: James Pitre, Rena, and Mary Pitre.
 Austin had another son, Austin Ray Pitre, whose mother was Louvine Fontenot.

 Music and career

 Pitre was the front man for Austin Pitre & the Evangeline Playboys for many years and played dance halls around the South Louisiana area.
 His unique style of playing included standing up to play the accordion without the aid of a shoulder strap, as well as playing the accordion behind his head and between his legs.
 Besides being a talented musician, Pitre was also a highly regarded mechanic and had his own automotive repair shop near Ville Platte, Louisiana.